Building Resilience This October: A Heartfelt Guide

-This month’s focus is on resilience — strengthening your body and mind to adapt confidently to change.
-In cardiac rehabilitation, resilience isn’t just mental toughness; it’s your ability to recover, adapt, and keep moving forward — one heartbeat at a time.
+This month, let’s focus on resilience.
+It’s about strengthening both your body and mind.
+Resilience helps you adapt confidently to change.
+In cardiac rehabilitation, it’s not just about mental toughness.
+It’s your ability to recover, adapt, and keep moving forward — one heartbeat at a time.

 What Is Resilience?